Can vaginal cancer be prevented?

 More HPV vaccines are being developed and tested.

-For more information about HPV and HPV vaccines, see Human Papilloma Virus and HPV Vaccines FAQ.
+For more information about HPV and HPV vaccines, see HPV Vaccines.

 Not smoking is another way to lower vaginal cancer risk.
 Women who don’t smoke are also less likely to develop a number of other cancers, such as those of the lungs, mouth, throat, bladder, kidneys, and several other organs.